 Learn how to draw a great looking Tyrannosaurus Rex with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Tyrannosaurus Rex drawing.

 The Tyrannosaurus rex, or T. rex for short, is among the most well known of the dinosaurs.
 The name Tyrannosaurus rex means "king of the tyrant lizards."
 T. rex is thought to have been either a predator or a scavenger.
 Scientists estimate that it lived from 150 to 65 million years ago, from the late Jurassic to the late Cretaceous periods.